dktrdktr/Drifts/README.md

 Drifts is a note-taking app for organizing and taking notes in the markdown format.

-This is a learning project to practise and showcase PERN stack skills.
+This is a learning project for the purposes of practising and showcasing PERN stack skills.
+First built as a graduation project at the Lighthouse Labs bootcamp, together with [Clifford Tse](https://github.com/TseClifford) and [Alparslan Bahadir Usta](https://github.com/alparslanustaa).
+Since April 2022, I've forked the project and have been developing it individually.

 ## Features